fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/1_object_model.md

 ### What is an object?
 Objects are created from classes.
 Think of classes as molds and objects as the things you produce out of those molds.
 Individual objects will contain different information from other objects, yet they are instances of the same class.

-Anything that can be said to have a value is an object: that includes numbers, strings, arrays, and even classes and modules.
+Anything that can be said to have a value is an object: that includes numbers, strings, arrays, and even classes (custom classes are just instances of the `class` Class) and modules.
 However, there are a few things that are __not__ objects: *methods* and *blocks* are two that stand out.

 Here's an example of two objects of the `String` class:
 ```